MaterializeInc/materialize/doc/user/content/sql/isolation-level.md

 The SQL standard defines the Serializable isolation level as preventing the following three phenomenons:

 - **P1 (”Dirty Read”):**
-  > SQL-transaction T1 modifies a row.
+  > "SQL-transaction T1 modifies a row.
 SQL-transaction T2 then reads that row before T1 performs a COMMIT.
-If T1 then performs a ROLLBACK, T2 will have read a row that was never committed and that may thus be considered to have never existed.
+If T1 then performs a ROLLBACK, T2 will have read a row that was never committed and that may thus be considered to have never existed."
+  (ISO/IEC 9075-2:1999 (E) 4.32 SQL-transactions)

 - **P2 (”Non-repeatable read”):**

-  > SQL-transaction T1 reads a row.
+  > "SQL-transaction T1 reads a row.
 SQL-transaction T2 then modifies or deletes that row and performs a COMMIT.
-If T1 then attempts to reread the row, it may receive the modified value or discover that the row has been deleted.
+If T1 then attempts to reread the row, it may receive the modified value or discover that the row has been deleted."
+  (ISO/IEC 9075-2:1999 (E) 4.32 SQL-transactions)

 - **P3 (”Phantom”):**

-  > SQL-transaction T1 reads the set of rows N that satisfy some <search condition>.
+  > "SQL-transaction T1 reads the set of rows N that satisfy some <search condition>.
 SQL-transaction T2 then executes SQL-statements that generate one or more rows that satisfy the <search condition> used by SQL-transaction T1.
-If SQL-transaction T1 then repeats the initial read with the same <search condition>, it obtains a different collection of rows.
+If SQL-transaction T1 then repeats the initial read with the same <search condition>, it obtains a different collection of rows."
+  (ISO/IEC 9075-2:1999 (E) 4.32 SQL-transactions)

 Furthermore, Serializable also guarantees that the result of executing a group of concurrent SQL-transactions produces the same effect as some serial execution of those same transactions.
 A serial execution is one where each